Category: other creatures

 billy goat rag doll

 I made my gray goat rag doll from an Edwardian skirt.
-I used the aristocratic lamb pattern with some adjustments to the head.
-I’m working on another in black now (and I do plan to release this as a sewing pattern).
+I’m working on another in black now.

 billy goat rag doll